davidmontoyago/pulumi-gcp-fullstack/README.md

     - An optional companion Redis cache with auto-configured AuthN & TLS.
     - An optional companion Bucket with auto-configured IAM.
     - Optional cold start SLO monitoring and alerting.
+    - Optional sidecars.
-1. A frontend Cloud Run instance.
+2. A frontend Cloud Run instance.
     - Env config loaded from Secret Manager
     - Optional cold start SLO monitoring and alerting.
-2. An regional or global HTTPs load balancer ([Classic Application Load Balancer](https://cloud.google.com/load-balancing/docs/https#global-classic-connections)), with an optional gateway before the frontend and backend instances (See: [Load Balancer Recipe](#load-balancer-recipe)).
+3. An regional or global HTTPs load balancer ([Classic Application Load Balancer](https://cloud.google.com/load-balancing/docs/https#global-classic-connections)), with an optional gateway before the frontend and backend instances (See: [Load Balancer Recipe](#load-balancer-recipe)).
     - A Google-managed certificate.
     - Optional: default best-practice Cloud Armor policy.
     - Optional: restrict access to an allowlist of IPs.